hashsploit/clank/README.md

-# Clank - A high-performance SCE-RT Medius server emulator.
+# Clank - A high-performance SCE-RT Medius server

-This project is an Open Source rewrite and implementation of the proprietary SCE-RT Medius server stack used in many PlayStation 2:tm: multiplayer titles.
+This project is an Open Source implementation of the proprietary SCE-RT Medius server stack used in many PlayStation 2 and PlayStation 3 multiplayer titles.
 The project was originally intended for *Ratchet & Clank: Up Your Arsenal* for the [UYA Online](https://uyaonline.com/) project.
-However we have decided to redesign it to work for many other Medius titles.
+However we decided to redesign it to work with many other Medius titles as well.

 Our server aims to be feature rich, modular, stable, and **fast**.